 It’s one thing to see 82 million tons of rock piled up at the foot of a mountain.
 It’s quite another to hike the mountain that it all toppled from resulting in Canada’s deadliest rockslide!

-Although I’ve lived in Germany for the past five years, I’ve from Alberta, Canada.
+Although I’ve lived in Germany for a while now, I’ve from Alberta, Canada.
 I’ve done somewhere between 150 – 200 hikes in the Canadian Rockies.
 Hiking up the west side of Turtle Mountain is the most unique hike I’ve ever done!
 It’s not something you will forget – EVER!
 It’s also in an area, the Crowsnest Pass in SW Alberta, that many visitors bypass for the more popular national parks.

 In 1903, part of Turtle Mountain collapsed, spreading boulders as big as houses across 3 square kilometres.
 The rock slide was the deadliest in Canadian history and tragically killed ~70 people in 100 seconds.
 Most of the bodies were never recovered.
-The role of cole mining in the rock slide has long been debated, but scientists currently working on the Turtle Mountain Monitoring Project consider it to be a factor.
+The role of coal mining in the rock slide has long been debated.
+But scientists currently working on the Turtle Mountain Monitoring Project consider it to be a factor.

 Within minutes you will be able to see the first summit, but no signs of the rock slide on the other side of the mountain.
 For that incredible, not to mention scary view, you’ll have to continue to just below the first summit.
 My heart was racing as I took this photo:

 Soon after that, you’ll reach the first summit.
 Expect it to take 1 1/2 to 2 hours.

 From the first summit, you’ll see exactly how humongous the rockslide was: